Tulsa County, Oklahoma

-Tulsa County is located in the U.S. state of Oklahoma.
-As of the 2020 census, the population was 669,279, making it the second-most populous county in Oklahoma, behind only Oklahoma County.
+Tulsa County is a county located in the U.S. state of Oklahoma.
+As of the 2020 census, the population was 669,279, making it the second-most populous county in the state, behind only Oklahoma County.
 Its county seat and largest city is Tulsa, the second-largest city in the state.
 Founded at statehood, in 1907, it was named after the previously established city of Tulsa.
 Before statehood, the area was part of both the Creek Nation and the Cooweescoowee District of Cherokee Nation in Indian Territory.

-Tulsa County is included in the Tulsa Metropolitan Statistical Area.
+Tulsa County is included in the Tulsa metropolitan statistical area.
 Tulsa County is notable for being the most densely populated county in the state.
 Tulsa County also ranks as having the highest income.

 History

 The history of Tulsa County greatly overlaps the history of the city of Tulsa.
 This section addresses events that largely occurred outside the present city limits of Tulsa.

 Lasley Vore Site

 The Lasley Vore Site, along the Arkansas River south of Tulsa, was claimed by University of Tulsa anthropologist George Odell to be the most likely place where Jean-Baptiste Bénard de la Harpe first encountered a group of Wichita people in 1719.
 Odell's statement was based on finding both Wichita and French artifacts there during an architectural dig in 1988.